Transgender activism, non-discrimination law, and intersectionality. Interview with Heath Fogg Davis, author of Beyond Trans: Does Gender Matter?

 Wazhmah Osman addresses the politics of memoir, what the trauma of war does to archival research, and her critically acclaimed documentary film, Postcards from Tora Bora, which recounts Wazhmah's return to her childhood home of Kabul, Afghanistan nearly 20 years after her family fled Cold War violence.

-April Lynn James on how storytelling can help trauma survivors heal and the political and personal importance of whimsy and laughter.
+Host Cathy Hannabach interviews poet and performer April Lynn James on how storytelling can help trauma survivors heal.

-Karma Chávez discusses the intersectional politics of migration, how grassroots activism is essential to social change, the power of sound-based media, and how her work integrates art, activism, and academia.
+Karma Chávez on the intersectional politics of migration, how grassroots activism is essential to social change, and the power of sound-based media.

 Amy Sadao on the role of art in social change, how ethnic studies informs her AIDS activism and curating practice, why we need more curators of color.